monsoonmaelstrom/book2/book2.md

 “Do you have any record of Hazel Raidane coming or going since the gates closed last night?”

-“No, sir,” he tells me glancing at the logbook.
+“No, sir,” he tells me, glancing at the logbook.
 “No one has come or gone since the gates closed.”

 I withhold a sigh.
 “Thanks.
 I’m going to take over the remainder of your shift.
 You’re free to go.”